Survey of international students shows changing perceptions towards Canada and Covid policies.

 “International students – and their experience and knowledge – are incredibly invaluable to our communities, helping to create and maintain jobs across many industries.

-“As new study semesters commence, we encourage education institutions to understand the concerns of their student cohort and work with governments to find new ways to deliver blended models of delivery and enable students to study on campus sooner,” Emmett said.
+“As the world rebuilds after COVID-19 and new study semesters commence, we encourage education institutions to continue to understand the concerns of their student cohort and work with governments to find new ways to deliver blended models of delivery and enable students to study on campus sooner,” Emmett said.